Graduate ProgramPage address: http://sbs.mnsu.edu/anthropology/graduate/

 Faculty: J. Heath Anderson, Ph.D.; Rhonda Dass, Ph.D.; Chelsea Mead, Ph.D.; Susan Schalge, Ph.D.; Ronald Schirmer, Ph.D.

 The GRE is required.
 Prospective students should submit the application provided by the MSU College of Graduate Studies and Research.
-For the Department of Anthropology, students need to provide three letters of recommendation and write a personal statement which describes their previous training in Anthropology and reasons for pursing a graduate degree.
-Submit these materials to the Anthropology Graduate Coordinator.
+For the Department of Anthropology, students need to provide three letters of recommendation mailed to the Anthropology Graduate Coordinator directly from the persons writing the references.
+Applicants must also write a personal statement which describes their previous training in Anthropology and reasons for pursing a graduate degree, which is submitted as part of the Graduate College application process.
 Anthropology attracts people from a wide variety of backgrounds, so we welcome applicants from any field.
 Students who do not have the equivalent of at least an undergraduate minor in Anthropology may need to take some undergraduate core courses before taking the Graduate seminars.

 For more about admission go to the Applying to MSU page.